KentenRoth/100DaysOfCode/README.md

 Today was a much better day.
 I spent sometime at work going over the stuff I did last night to do a bit of a refresher.
 I was feeling better about what I did yesterday because of that, and started to dive a little deeper into NodeJS.
 I learned more about using process.argv and about the yargs library.
 I did run into some errors, but I worked threw them using what was provided by the terminal.
 I was able to debug a little and find my mistakes without having to google something or look for answers on stack overflow.
 It's the little wins that I have to take when I am early in learning a language so I keep that overwhelmed feeling away, and it helps me realize that I am starting to understand this coding stuff.

 ---

+Day 6

+Tonight I continued on with the course I have learning NodeJS.
+I spent time learning about JSON and how to parse the data it returns.
+This area of the course is starting to feel better because I know the basics of JavaScript.
+I am starting to feel really good about how things are put together.

+---